JoshuaSenouf/katana-addons/src/SuperTools/PrmanInstanceArray/README.md

 ------

 * General:
-    * Loading as many (animated) Alembic geometry files as necessary to be used as instance sources
+    * Loading as many (animated) Alembic geometry files as necessary to use as instance sources
-    * Load an Alembic pointcloud to be used to scatter the instance sources
+    * Load an Alembic pointcloud to use to scatter the instance sources
-    * Being able to compute the instance array either immediately or during op resolve, in order to bring the expansion as close to zero as possible
+    * Being able to compute the instance array either immediately or during op resolve, in order to bring the expansion time as close to zero as possible

 * Scatter:
     * Density control